mhoogveld/check_cisco_ip_sla/README.md

                         (default '50')
-  --critical CRITICAL   Critical threshold in amount of failed SLAs --warning WARNING     Warning threshold in amount of failed SLAs --critical-mos CRITICAL_MOS
+  --critical CRITICAL   Critical threshold in amount of failed SLAs --warning WARNING     Warning threshold in amount of failed SLAs --critical-jitter CRITICAL_JITTER
+                        Critical threshold for the Average Jitter value of jitter SLAs
+  --warning-jitter WARNING_JITTER
+                        Warning threshold for the Average Jitter value of jitter SLAs
+  --critical-mos CRITICAL_MOS
                         Critical threshold for the MOS value of jitter SLAs (1.00 ..
 5.00)